 1. Contact.
-Verbal consent will be obtained by the Site Lead for these staff members' contact details to be shared with the research team for the purpose of sharing additional information about the study, and with COS International to schedule the
+Verbal consent will be obtained by the Site Lead for these staff members' contact details to be shared with the research team for the purpose of sharing additional information about the study, and with COS International to schedule the COS-P training.
+The COSI Study research team will contact these staff members to obtain consent for their contact details to be stored for the purpose of the trial.

-The COSI Study IRAS No: 303294 Sponsor: Anna Freud Centre V6.0 08 02 2023
+The COSI Study IRAS No: 303294 Sponsor: Anna Freud Centre V8.0 12 09 2023